How FICO Credit Scores Are Calculated

-Since we live in a computer-driven world, it's probably not that surprising that your ability to repay virtually any loan comes down to one number.
+Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage boils down to a single number.

-All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-- Your Credit History - How many years have you had credit?
+- Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many accounts do you carry?
-How much do you owe?
+- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are assigned weights based on the formula being used.
-Each formula produces a single number which may vary a a little from one agency to another.
+These factors are weighted a little bit differently depending on the formula being used.
+Each formula produces a single number which may vary slightly by agency.
 FICO scores range from 300 to 800.
-Higher is better.
-Typical home buyers probably find their FICO scores falling between 620 and 800.
+Higher scores are better.
+Typical home buyers will probably find their FICO scores falling above 620.

 Improving your score